weichanggeng/learngit/readme.txt

-﻿Git is a distributed version control system.
+﻿it is a distributed version control system.
 Git is free software.
 Git is good.
 That's OK.